Cyril Maude: Biography

 Maude was born in London and educated at Wixenford and Charterhouse School.
 In 1881, he was sent to Adelaide, South Australia, on the clipper ship City of Adelaide to regain his health.
 He returned to Britain without having regained his health, but nursing the ambition to be an actor.

 He studied acting under Charles Cartwright and Roma Le Thiere, but was forced to leave the country again for health reasons.
 He travelled to Canada and America, fulfilling his acting ambition with Daniel Bandman's company in Denver, Colorado in 1884.

-From 1896 until 1905 he was co-manager of the Haymarket Theatre in London with Frederick Harrison.
+Between 1896 until 1905 he was co-manager of the Haymarket Theatre in London with Frederick Harrison.
 There he became known for his quietly humorous acting in many parts.
+However in 1900 he managed the production of the Little Minister at the Regent Theatre in Salford.

 In 1906 he went into management on his own account, and in 1907 he opened the Playhouse, also in London.
-Between 1911 and 1919 he acted largely in the United States where he played new comdeies.
+Between 1911 and 1919 he acted largely in the United States where he played new comedies.
 He returned to London in 1919 and established himself at the Criterion Theatre.

 Maude became very well known for his role in Grumpy as a spoilt old man, who as a retired lawyer solved a crime to keep his loved ones happy.
 Maude took this play to Australia and toured Adelaide, Melbourne, Brisbane and Sydney where it was immensely popular.
 In 1923 he toured America with Lydia Bilbrook and Mabel Terry-Lewis in If Winter Comes, playing at Chicago in April and New York in the autumn.